Clean climbing: History

 Although English climbers had long used stones wedged into cracks and slung with cord for protection, this practice was rare in the U.S. In the early 1960s, after climbing a while in Britain, Yale physicist and notable New England climber, John Reppy, imported nylon-slung machine nut protection to Connecticut's Ragged Mountain.
 Soft-steel pitons held poorly in Ragged Mountain's cracks, and the nuts provided a more reliable protection.
 Nuts were therefore used as climbing protection in Connecticut about a decade before popular use in the U.S.

 In 1967, Royal Robbins returned from England with a sampling of artificially manufactured chock stones.
 He promptly made the first ascent of the Nutcracker in Yosemite Valley using exclusively these wedges.
 He wrote about this six-pitch climb and others in Summit magazine and the American Alpine Journal but without much obvious immediate influence.

+In 1971, John Stannard, one of the world's leading free climbers, took direct action to preserve the rock.
+He stopped carrying any pitons, not only on established climbs but also on his trailblazing First Ascents.
+To encourage others to follow, he put a logbook in the climbing shop, Rock and Snow, in New Paltz, NY, where any climber could receive credit for a "First All-Nut Ascent" in the Gunks.
+Then, in October, he published The Eastern Trade, a quarterly newsletter "for the preservation of climbing areas".
+In it, he envisioned a pitonless climbing future in the USA and coined the term "clean climbing".
+Within a year, most East Coast free climbers had converted.

-Within several years, another well-known Yosemite climber, Yvon Chouinard, began to commercially manufacture metal chocks, or nuts, in California.
-An important milestone occurred with the 1972 Chouinard Equipment Catalog, which included two articles on environmental concerns and climbing gear.
-One was written by Chouinard and Tom Frost; another was by Doug Robinson titled "The Whole Natural Art of Protection".
+The same year, another well-known Yosemite climber, Yvon Chouinard, began to commercially manufacture a carefully-calibrated line of metal chocks, or nuts, in California.
+Another important milestone occurred with the 1972 Chouinard Equipment Catalog, which included two articles on environmental concerns and climbing gear.
+One was written by Chouinard and Tom Frost; another was the beautiful ode by Doug Robinson titled "The Whole Natural Art of Protection".
 Around this time, Bill Forrest also produced a somewhat less successful range of passive chocks, more successful were his experiments with camming which went on to become the first Lowe Alpine System active camming devices (sometimes jokingly called "crack jumars").